hachyderm/community/verification.md

 **First Option: Profile Bio Field**

+Note that this method will not work if your Hachyderm username matches your, or anyone's, Github username, beause Github will turn the username into a link, breaking the verification process.

 1. Add your full Hachyderm / Mastodon username to your GitHub bio.
    * Note: your full username includes the server, e.g. `@username@hachyderm.io`
 2. Save changes.